 Four tubular spacers will provide a level base for our reel that can pass-through any type of siding and allow us to screw into the stud frame of the house.

-• These spacers are easily made from 1/2-inch PVC schedule-80 conduit found at local home or hardware stores in the electrical section.
+- These spacers are easily made from 1/2-inch PVC schedule-80 conduit found at local home or hardware stores in the electrical section.
+(NOTE: Schedule 40 can be used as a substitute if your local store does not carry schedule 80 conduit).
 Once we find out how thick our siding is, we'll cut four pieces of conduit at least ¼-inch longer than the thickest portion of the siding; this allows the reel to hover over the siding and not touch it.

 Step 6: Mount the Reel